demisto/demisto-sdk/demisto_sdk/commands/generate_unit_tests/README.md

 **Test Data Files**
-For the the unit tests to work as planned test_data folder must include the following:
+For the unit tests to work as planned test_data folder must include the following:

 ***outputs folder*** - contains a json file for each request made with mock response (the name of the file should be as the name of the client function).
 ***outputs command files*** - if use_demisto option was not selected, outputs files must be provided for each command, with the name of the command, see at the examples files below the desired formation for the file.